B2B and content marketing strategies like this in your inbox twice a month

 Great, so now that you know how ChatGPT works, you'll be able to better understand what it can and cannot do for you.

-As of May 2023, ChatGPT is trained on data up to 2021, which means:
+As of the time of writing, ChatGPT is trained on data up to April 2023, which means:

 • Its knowledge is dated.
 This will be updated as newer models come out, but it will likely never be in real-time.
 You can't ask about something that happened last week.